 To measure the real importance of Imam Al-Bukhari’s relentless pursuit in compiling the Sahih, we must first recognize that the Quran and Sunnah are indeed inseparable.
 Without being aided by authentic Hadith, there would be no clarity on how to fulfill the obligatory pillars of Islam, prescribed in the Quran.

 Hadith provides us with a bird’s eye view of these Islamic tenets through observing the Prophetic example (Sunnah).
-The indispensable Islamic Jurisprudence is also derived from both these primary sources.
-This is a suitable point to be made before the straying Quranists, i.e., deniers of Hadith.
+We also derive the indispensable Islamic Jurisprudence from both these primary sources.
+This is a suitable point we can make before the straying Quranists, i.e., deniers of Hadith.

 If the Quran is the command of Allah, the Sunnah thence is the gratification of that command.
-Every Muslim should consider it their good fortune that a scholar of Bukhari’s mettle and caliber fell so deeply in love with Hadith, at the right time(Life of imam Al-bukhari).
+Every Muslim should consider it their good fortune that a scholar of Bukhari’s mettle and caliber fell so deeply in love with Hadith, at the right time.